 - Appoint a senior member of Staff, from Quad, to the role of DSL.
 The DSL will take lead responsibility for safeguarding and child protection.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Designated Persons, DP), the lead responsibility for child protection remains with the DSL and cannot be delegated.
-The DSL is also the Head of Online Safety for their setting, - Ensure that the role of DSL is explicit in the role holder's job description, - Ensure that the DSL has the appropriate status and authority within the School to carry out the duties of the post.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Leads ,DDSLs), the lead responsibility for child protection remains with the DSL and cannot be delegated.
+The DSL is also the Head of Online Safety for their setting, - Ensure that the role of DSL is explicit in the role holder's job description, as outlined in Keeping Children Safe in Education, 2023 Annex C - Ensure that the DSL has the appropriate status and authority within the School to carry out the duties of the post.
 The role of the designated safeguarding lead carries a significant level of responsibility, and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
 Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and interagency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.
-(See 'Keeping Children Safe in Education 2022, Annex C').
-Ensure that the DSL and deputies have undertaken the two day training provided by the Education Child Protection Service and that this training is updated at least every two years, - Ensure that the DSL is supported by appropriately trained deputies, (Designated Persons, DP) who work together in an effective Designated Safeguarding Team that can support each other and the School, - Ensure that in addition to the formal training set out above, the members of the DST refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually and complete updated training every two years, - Ensure that a member of the DST is always available (during school hours, during term-time) to respond to and discuss any safeguarding concerns.
-Due to the size of the DST we are are confident that a DSL or DP would be available in person on-site.
-However if this was not going to be possible the DST would nominate a DSL or DP to be available through Microsoft Teams or over the phone. - Ensure that DSLs liaise with the three Safeguarding partners (Local Authority, clinical commissioning group and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018, - Ensure that members of the DST take advice from a child protection specialist when managing complex cases.
+(See 'Keeping Children Safe in Education 2023, Annex C').
+Ensure that the DSL and deputies have undertaken the two day training provided by the Education Child Protection Service and that this training is updated at least every two years, - Ensure that the DSL is supported by appropriately trained deputies, Deputy Designated Safeguarding Leads ,DDSLs) who work together in an effective Designated Safeguarding Team that can support each other and the School, - Ensure that in addition to the formal training set out above, the members of the DST refresh their knowledge and skills e.g. via updates, meetings or additional training at least annually and complete updated training every two years, - Ensure that a member of the DST is always available (during school hours, during term-time) to respond to and discuss any safeguarding concerns.
+Due to the size of the DST we are confident that a DSL or DDSL would be available in person on-site.
+However if this was not going to be possible the DST would nominate a DSL or DDSL to be available through Microsoft Teams or over the phone. - Ensure that DSLs liaise with the three Safeguarding partners (Local Authority, Integrated Care Board and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018, - Ensure that members of the DST take advice from a child protection specialist when managing complex cases.
 The DST has access to professional consultations with staff working in the integrated Front Door (MASH and Early Help).
 The Emergency Duty Team (out of hours) is also available.
 Contact numbers are found in Appendix B.